How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 Here are some tips:

-1. Set up automatic payments if possible
+1. Set up automatic payments if you can.

 Frequently Asked Questions